anbox-cloud/discourse-docs/install-appliance.md

 After the installation, access `https://your-machine-address`.
 This web page provides status information for the following initialisation process.

-> **NOTE:** By default, the Anbox Cloud Appliance uses self-signed certificates, which might cause a security warning in your browser.
-Use the mechanism provided by your browser to proceed to the web page.
+[note type="information" status="Note"]By default, the Anbox Cloud Appliance uses self-signed certificates, which might cause a security warning in your browser.
+Use the mechanism provided by your browser to proceed to the web page.[/note]

 ![Appliance welcome screen|690x343, 100%](upload://yIGZThPljsjPyRAVQVFkZOiVVNF.png)